ethan-stratton/startup/README.md

 Recently Completed, or In Progress: Login page has basic functionality. frontend and backend call service endpoints.

+Potential issue: using the browser and refreshing the page causes a blank screen which occasionally says "cannot find /page". figure out issue

 # **Real Estate Finder for Students - Startup Deliverable**

 To make it easier to see what changes occurred, I'll write them briefly here: